fieldtrip/website/tutorial/eventrelatedstatistics.md

 ### Permutation test based on t statistics

-Instead of using the analytic t-distribution to calculate the appropriate p-value for your effect, you can use a nonparametric randomisation test to obtain the p-value.
+Instead of using the analytic t-distribution to calculate the appropriate p-value for your effect, you can use a nonparametric randomization test to obtain the p-value.

 This is implemented in FieldTrip in the function statistics_montecarlo which is called by **[ft_timelockstatistics](/reference/ft_timelockstatistics)** when you set cfg.method = 'montecarlo'.
 A Monte-Carlo estimate of the significance probabilities and/or critical values is calculated based on randomising or permuting your data many times between the conditions.